hemna/mydamnshell/README.md

 # dotfiles repo layout requirements
 The 'dotfiles' repo has to have a few required files and directories
-- a 'requirements' directory with the following
+- a 'mydamnshell' directory with the following
+  - 'requirements' directory with:
     - bindep.txt (optional)
     - python-requirements.txt (optional)
     - python3-requirements.txt (optional)
 - a setup script called 'setup.sh'